 There is no cocktail more refreshing than a mojito and nothing more summery than watermelon.
 Let's combine them together to make the ultimate summer drink: a watermelon mojito!

 If you've never had a mojito before, they are just about as refreshing a drink as you can find.
 Mint, lime, rum and club soda come together to make this Cuban drink one of my favorites!

 There are lots of variations you can make by adding in other fruit, so I just HAD to make a watermelon mojito.
-You could use this same recipe subbing cantaloupe, pineapple, or blackberries for equally delicious cocktails!
+You could use this same recipe subbing cantaloupe, strawberries, or blackberries for equally delicious cocktails!
 This Fresh Pineapple Mojito is the perfect variation for summer!